rprogra/trans-Iapetus2020/README.md

 2. Select 'Reconstruction' > 'Specify Anchored Plate ID' > type '4' (paleomagnetic frame; all continents are reconstructed in this frame);

-3. Select 'Reconstruction' > 'Reconstruction to Time' > type an age between 440 and 510 Ma.
+3. Select 'Reconstruction' > 'Reconstruction to Time' > set an age between 440 and 510 Ma.